Little Nightmares

-Little Nightmares is a puzzle-platform horror adventure game developed by Tarsier Studios and published by Bandai Namco Entertainment for PlayStation 4, Windows and Xbox One.
-A Nintendo Switch version was released in May 2018, followed by a Google Stadia version in June 2020 and then a mobile version will be released at winter 2023 and published by Playdigious.
-Set in a mysterious world, Little Nightmares follows the journey of Six, a hungry little girl who must escape the Maw, an iron vessel inhabited by monstrous, twisted beings.
-The game received positive reviews upon release with critics praising its atmosphere, graphics, and sound while criticizing its checkpoint system and a short length.
-A prequel, Little Nightmares II, was released in February 2021.
+Little Nightmares is a puzzle-platform horror adventure game developed by Tarsier Studios and published by Bandai Namco Entertainment for PlayStation 4, Windows and Xbox One, released in April 2017.
+A Nintendo Switch version was released in May 2018, followed by a Google Stadia version in June 2020 and mobile versions were released on 12 December 2023 and published by Playdigious.
+Set in a mysterious world, Little Nightmares follows the journey of Six, a hungry little girl who must escape the Maw, an underwater vessel inhabited by monstrous, twisted beings.

-Gameplay

-Little Nightmares takes place in a 2.5D world.
-The player traverses the world through various platformer elements, occasionally being blocked by puzzles that must be solved to proceed.
-The player is generally rendered helpless in their environment due to the lack of any combat abilities and must rely on stealth and the environment to hide from the various enemies.
-On a few occasions, the player is given tools that even the odds slightly and allow them to fight back.